ArunmozhiVarmanT/Word-count/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
+First we want to create a text file.
 ### Step 2:
+Use for loop to count the number of words in the file
 ### Step 3:
+Use split() to read the splitted words.We assume that words in a sentance are separted by a space character.
 ### Step 4:
+The length of the split list should equal the numbers of words in the test file.
 ### Step 5:
+You can refine the count by cleaning the string prior to splitting or validating the words after splitting.
 ### Step 6:
+End the program.
 ## PROGRAM:
 ```
 \*